-In this instance, an investor is likely to face the largest capital-gains taxes, so it makes sense to be strategic about which investments — winners and losers — to sell by year’s end.
+In this instance, an investor could face bigger capital-gains taxes, so it makes sense to be strategic about which investments — winners and losers — to sell by year’s end.

-Nearly every long-term investor keeps a diversified portfolio.
-And to keep that portfolio properly diversified in line with their goals and risk tolerance, they’ll want to rebalance their portfolio on a regular basis.
+The benefits of maintaining a diversified portfolio are widely known.
+And to keep that portfolio properly diversified in line with their goals and risk tolerance, investors may want to rebalance their portfolio on a regular basis.

 That’s partly because different investments have different returns and losses over time.
-As a result, an investor may end up with, for example, more tech stocks and less energy stocks than they originally planned for, or more government bonds than small-cap stocks than intended.
+As a result, an investor could end up with more tech stocks and fewer energy stocks, for example, or more government bonds than small-cap stocks than they intended.

 Other possible reasons for rebalancing are if an investor’s goals change, or if they’re drawing closer to one of their long-term goals and want to take on less risk.

-Tax loss harvesting, or selling off underperforming stocks and then taking a tax credit for the loss, is helpful for investors in search of a silver lining on an investment that didn’t work out.
+Tax loss harvesting, or selling off underperforming stocks and then taking a tax credit for the loss, can be a helpful part of a tax-efficient investing strategy.

-There are many reasons an investor might want to do some tax loss harvesting, including when the market is down, when they need liquidity, or when they are rebalancing their portfolio.
+There are many reasons an investor might want to do tax-loss harvesting, including when the market is down, when they need liquidity, or when they are rebalancing their portfolio.
 It’s an individual decision, with many considerations for each investor — including what their ultimate financial goals might be.